hakavlad/tird/docs/INSTALLATION.md

 $ pip install --user tird
 ```

-The drawback of this installation method is that the package will only be available to the user who installed it and won't be accessible when using sudo.
+The drawback of this installation method is that the package will only be available to the user who installed it and won't be accessible when using `sudo`.

 ---